 Welcome to the URAL Motorcycling Family!
 Your Ural has been built by the Irbit Motorcycle Factory in Russia and distributed by Irbit Motorworks of America, the United States affiliate of the Irbit Motorcycle Factory.
 The Ural motorcycle conforms to all applicable US Federal Motor Vehicle Safety Standards and US Environmental Protection Agency regulations effective on the date of manufacture.
+This manual covers the Gear-Up, Patrol, and Tourist models.

 This manual has been prepared to acquaint you with the operation, care and maintenance of your motorcycle, and to provide you with important safety information.
 Follow these instructions carefully for maximum motorcycle performance and for your personal motorcycling safety and pleasure.
+Please pay particular attention to the section "Learning to Ride the Ural Motorcycle with Sidecar".
+It is critical that a beginning sidecar driver becomes thoroughly familiar with the special operating characteristics of sidecar outfits before venturing out on the busy roads.

 Your Owner's Manual contains instructions for operation, maintenance and minor repairs.
 Major repairs require the attention of a skilled mechanic and the use of special tools and equipment.
-Your Authorized IMWA Ural Dealer has the facilities, experience and genuine Ural parts necessary to provide this valuable service.
+Your Authorized IMWA Ural Dealer has the facilities, experience and genuine Ural parts necessary to properly render this valuable service.